diogoqueimada6-collab/smallville-health/README.md

 # smallville-health
-It's a websitethat you can turn into a great, healhtie +erson or upgrade it.
+It's a websitethat you can turn into a great, healhtie person or upgrade it.